-In contrast with the low angle shot, this one films from a higher point and looks down on the character or subject, often isolating them in the frame.
+In contrast with the low angle shot, the high angle shot films from a higher point and looks down on the character or subject, often isolating them in the frame.
 Basically the direct opposite of the low angle, it aims to portray the subject as submissive, inferior or weak in some way.

 ICONIC EXAMPLE: Matilda walking up to the librarian for the first time in Matilda (1996).

 This is a medium shot that shows two characters within the frame.
-Pretty straight-forward but can be pivotal in establishing relationships between the characters.
+It’s pretty straight-forward but can be pivotal in establishing relationships between the characters.

 ICONIC EXAMPLE: Jules Winnfield (Samuel L. Jackson) and Vincent Vega (John Travolta) shooting Marvin in Pulp Fiction (1994).
 Yep, a two-shot of a two shots.